 The Neck Pickup Mode Switch permits to select either a Humbucker or a Single Coil for the neck pickup.
-When in Humbucker mode (toggle towards the peghead, see diagram A on previous page), you'll have a full tone, almost free of hum.
-In the Single Coil position (toggle towards the tailpiece, B on that same diagram), the tone of the neck pickup will be more clear and bright, although more prone to being affected by electromagnetic interference.
+When in Humbucker mode (toggle towards the peghead), you'll have a full tone, almost free of hum.
+In the Single Coil position (toggle towards the tailpiece), the tone of the neck pickup will be more clear and bright, although more prone to being affected by electromagnetic interference.